agraef/midizap/README.md

 ## Mod Translations

 Most of the time, MIDI feedback uses just the standard kinds of MIDI messages readily supported by midizap, such as note messages which make buttons light up in different colors, or control change messages which set the positions of motor faders.
-However, there are some encodings of MIDI messages employed in feedback, such as time and meter displays, which combine different bits of information in a single message, making them difficult or even impossible to translate using the simple kinds of rules we've seen so far.
+However, there are some encodings of MIDI messages employed in feedback which combine different bits of information in a single message, making them difficult or even impossible to translate using the simple kinds of rules we've seen so far.
+One important use case, which we'll use as a running example below, is the decoding of meter (volume) data in the Mackie protocol.
+There, each meter value is sent by the host application in the form of a key pressure message whose value consists of a mixer channel index 0..7 in the "high nibble" (bits 4..6 = *v* mod 16, where *v* is the key pressure value) and the corresponding meter value in the "low nibble" (bits 0..3 = *v* mod 16).

-midizap offers a special variation of data mode to help decoding at least some of these special messages.
-The basic idea is to work with integer division involving the "mod" operation, so for want of a better name we also call these bindings *mod translations*.
-The extended MIDI syntax being used here is described by the following grammar rules (please refer to the beginning of Section *Translation Syntax* for the parts of the syntax not explicitly defined here):
+midizap offers a special variation of data mode to help decoding such messages.
+This involves calculations with integer moduli which enable you to modify output messages in certain ways, so for want of a better name we also call these bindings *mod translations*.
+The extended MIDI syntax being used here is described by the following grammar rules (please also refer to the beginning of Section *Translation Syntax* which has the rest of the MIDI grammar):

 ~~~
-token ::= msg [ steps ] [ "-" number] [ "'" ]
+token ::= msg [ steps ] [ "-" number] [ flag ]
-steps ::= "[" list "]" | "[" number "]" "[" list "]"
+steps ::= "{" list "}" | "[" number "]" "{" list "}"
-list  ::= number { "," number | ":" number }
+list  ::= number { "," number | ":" number | "-" number }
+flag  ::= "'"
 ~~~

+There are two new elements in the syntax, the "transposition" flag `'`, and lists of numbers enclosed in curly braces.
+For convenience, the latter also support the following abbreviations: repetition *a*`:`*b* (denoting *b* consecutive *a*'s) and enumeration *a*`-`*b* (denoting *a*`,`*a*±1`,`...`,`*b*; note that an enumeration may go up or down, depending on whether *a*<*b* or *a*>*b*).
+The meaning of these constructs will be discussed below.

-In the following, we take the mapping of channel pressure to notes indicating buttons on the AKAI APCmini as a running example; for further details see examples/APCmini.midizaprc in the sources.
-These translations are useful, in particular, to decode meter messages in the Mackie protocol.
-But they work the same with any kind of message having a parameter value (i.e., anything but `PC`) and any kind of MIDI output, so similar rules should help with other kinds of "scrambled" MIDI data.
-Some other possible uses will be discussed in the following section.
+For the sake of a concrete example, in the following we consider the mapping of channel pressure messages encoding MCU meter values to notes indicating buttons on the AKAI APCmini; please check examples/APCmini.midizaprc in the sources for details.
+But these translations work the same with any kind of message having a parameter value (i.e., anything but `PC`) and any kind of MIDI output, so similar rules will help with other kinds of "scrambled" MIDI data.

 In its most basic form, the translation looks as follows: